newjersey/navigator.business.nj.gov/content/src/display-content/archived-contextual-info/tax-services.md

+---
-### Certifications and Services Available After Registering for Taxes
+header: Certifications and Services Available After Registering for Taxes
+---

 1. Report and collect taxes and employer contributions
 2. Receive notices of tax filing due dates